Alan Aerts: Powerlifting and bench press

-Alan is the current holder of the men's benchpress world record in the 140 kg weight class for men 50 and over, at 202.5 kg.
-Alan holds numerous powerlifting and benchpress championships and records in both open and master's competitions, including California, US, and World champion.
+In 2009 Alan achieved the men's benchpress world record in the 140 kg weight class for men 50 and over, at 202.5 kg.
+Aerts held numerous powerlifting and benchpress championships and records in both open and master's competitions, including California, US, and World champion.

-Alan Aerts serves as a California state powerlifting referee.
-He also serves as the World Powerlifting Federation records chairman.
+Alan Aerts served as a California state powerlifting referee.
+He also served as the World Powerlifting Federation records chairman.

+On December 30, 2016, Aerts was inducted into the US Powerlifting Association's Hall of Fame.

 His wife, Bonnie Aerts, is also a powerlifting and benchpress champion and bodybuilder, holding the United States Powerlifting Federation bench press record in her weight class in 2006.
+Bonnie Aerts was inducted into the US Powerlifting Association's Hall of Fame in 2022.
+Alan Aerts presented his wife with the award.

 Polycythemia

-Aerts has a rare blood disease called polycythemia, which causes the body to produce excess red blood cells.
+Aerts had a rare blood disease called polycythemia, which causes the body to produce excess red blood cells.
 Although the disease can be treated for a time, this disease is always fatal.
-Despite this condition, Aerts continues to compete in powerlifting and bench press competitions, and has become world champion in his weight class after being diagnosed with the disease.
+Despite this condition, Aerts continued to compete in powerlifting and bench press competitions, and became world champion in his weight class after being diagnosed with the disease.